-I’m a realist, a storyteller, a nurse, and a spirituality and wellness enthusiast.
+I’m a realist, a nurse, an avid emoji user and a spirituality and wellness enthusiast.

 More important than the labels we tend to identify with, I’m a soul having a human experience.

 A perpetual student of life and a work in progress.